paulsol/datasciencecoursera/HelloWorld.md

+## This is a markdown file

 Hello World!

     This is a practice project for Coursera - Data Scientist's Toolbox.

-Saving as an md file - Markdown file.
+    It is a text file and saved with extension .md  - Markdown file.
     It currently contains no imbedded R code or plots.